MFR6340/theenglishextension.org/young-world-2/Unit-3: A World of Colour.md

 <img src="https://imgur.com/3ZvEIv5.png" width="25%" />

-A boy named Ramon loves to draw until his older brother makes an unkind remark.
-At first glance, this may seem like just a simple picture book, but the message about creativity is far deeper and is a wonderful lesson for kids and adults of all ages.
-(Lexile 510L)
+A boy named Ramon loves to draw until an unkind remark by his older brother causes him to stop.
+His little sister gets him back At first glance, this may seem like just a simple picture book, but the message about creativity is far deeper and is a wonderful lesson for kids and adults of all ages.
+(Lexile 510L)  <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Dot-Peter-H-Reynolds/9781844281695?ref=grid-view&qid=1665842808024&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1002588073" rel="nofollow">Buy on Orell Füssli</a>